ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/index.md

 2. Observations

-   See the [Observations columns](./columns/observations.md) page for more information on configuring observation columns.
+   See the [Observations columns](./columns/observations.md) page for more information on configuring observations columns.

 3. Measures